cwapi3d/cwapi3dpython/docs/example.md

 print(point[2])                                 # prints z coordinate
 ```

-The coordinates of a cadwork point_3d can also be accessed by its .x, .y and .z attributes.
+The coordinates of a cadwork point_3d object can also be accessed by its .x, .y and .z attributes.

 ```python hl_lines="5 6 7"
 import  cadwork                                # import module